opencontainers/distribution-spec/spec.md

 If the manifest has a `mediaType` field, clients SHOULD reject unless the `mediaType` field's value matches the type specified by the `Content-Type` header.
 For more information on the use of `Accept` headers and content negotiation, please see [Content Negotiation](./content-negotiation.md).

-The client SHOULD include an `OCI-Named-Ref` header on each request to indicate which manifest is being pulled.
+The client SHOULD include an `OCI-Ref` header on each request with the full image reference to indicate which manifest is being pulled.

 A GET request to an existing manifest URL MUST provide the expected manifest, with a response code that MUST be `200 OK`.
 A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.